bisdn/bisdn.github.io/introduction_ml2_plugin.md

 ## Architecture
 OpenStack, through its Neutron service, exposes a lot of information about the virtual networking resources, which we can use to configure the hardware switches serving our OpenStack instance proactively.

-Our ML2 plugin reads the available OpenStack networking information and pushes it to an etcd cluster in a format familiar to baseboxd.
+Our integrated ML2 plugin reacts to every networking information change in Neutron and pushes the changes to an etcd cluster in a format familiar to the *etcd_connector* daemon.
 On the other side, the *etcd_connector* daemon watches for changes to the etcd data structures and applies changes to the baseboxd networking abstraction through systemd-networkd.

 ```text